electricbookworks/electric-book-workflow/guide/text/15-images.md

 ## Adding image files

 Our template comes with four folders for images, which correspond to output formats: `print-pdf`, `screen-pdf`, `web` and `epub`.
 Save your images files there.
-Each folder should contain the same set of images, but formatted for each format.
+Each folder should contain the same set of images, saved appropriately for each format.
 For instance, while their file names must be identical, `web` images might be full-colour, 96dpi, and up to 800 pixels wide; while `print-pdf` images might be in greyscale, 300dpi and 2400 pixels wide.

 ## Adding images in markdown